wavemotionio/standardized-commits-js/README.md

 *There is minimal impact of adopting this standard.
 It only requires an additional prefix to each commit message such as: `<type>: normal commit message`.*

 This repository serves to:
-- :white_check_mark: Document why implementing standardized commit messages into our workflow is helpful to all of us.
+:white_check_mark: Document why implementing standardized commit messages into our workflow is helpful to all of us.
-- :white_check_mark: Document the different [types](###The-Conventional-Commits-Standard).
+:white_check_mark: Document the different [types](#Types).
-- :white_check_mark: Demonstrate commit message linting along with a CLI tool for assistance: [demo this repository](###Instructions:-try-out-this-project).
+:white_check_mark: Demonstrate commit message linting along with a CLI tool for assistance: [demo this repository](#Demo).
-- :white_check_mark: To outline how to implement commit message linting in a repository: [step-by-step](###Setup:-start-your-own-project-with-standardized-commmits).
+:white_check_mark: To outline how to implement commit message linting in a repository: [step-by-step](#Setup).

-Next steps available to us once conventional commits are in place: :chart:
+:chart: Next steps available to us once conventional commits are in place:
 - Help keep our commits within scope
 - Help other developers understand our intent
 - Automate semantic versioning